riley-1995/ELP-CNNvsRNN/README.md

 # General Setup

-Using pip, install all of the necessary python packages into a virtual environment of your choosing.
+If you dont need to make a container, install all of the necessary python packages into a virtual environment of your choosing.
 ```
 pip install -r requirements.txt
 ```